apache/parquet-format/LogicalTypes.md

 #### Backward-compatibility rules

-It is required that the repeated group of elements is named `array` and that its element field is named `element`.
+It is required that the repeated group of elements is named `list` and that its element field is named `element`.
 However, these names may not be used in existing data and should not be enforced as errors when reading.
 For example, the following field schema should produce a nullable list of non-null strings,